layerswap/project-stork/README.md

  string calldata accessToken,
  bool claimFundsImmediately) public
 ```

+The claim transaction requires user to pass in the expected twitter handle along side with access token.
+This create one layer of protection, once DON network comes to consesus what is the twitter handle of the access token, its is checked against expected twitter handle.
+User has no doubt about his/her twitter handle, and with this solution it even doesnt need to trust DON network, because even in a case when unexpectingly DON network decides wrong twitter handle, Stork will attach wrong identity.

 ## Emmbeding JS code in Smart Contract
 DON nodes receive a source code of JS to run.
 Even tho it was not documented, we thought that it should be nice to embed JS inside a smart contract.
 In a perfect world users who want to interact with the Stork contract, can easily see (what is the JS code)[/chainlink-functions/contracts/Stork.sol#L23] that DON nodes are going to execute.